josenk/srandom/README.md

-Using /dev/srandom to securely wipe SSD disks.
+Using /dev/srandom to wipe all data from your SSD disks.
 -----------------------------------------------